HL7/case-reporting/README.md

 http://build.fhir.org/ig/Healthedata1/case-reporting

-(A new build is created whenever anything changes.)
+(A new build is created whenever anything changes.

-Debugging info about the build: http://build.fhir.org/ig/Healthedata1/IG-Template/debug.tgz)
+For a build log see: http://build.fhir.org/ig/Healthedata1/IG-Template/build.log)